myrual/mixin-network-snapshot-golang/README.md

 }
 ```

-There are three kind of Paidstatus, 0 - not paid, 1 - partial paid, 2 - full or over paid
+There are three kind of Paidstatus, 0 - not paid, 1 - partial paid, 2 - full paid, 3 - over paid.

 #### payment notification webhook